cosmoskitten/beam/website/src/get-started/try-apache-beam.md

 </a>

 {:.language-py}
-To learn how to install and run the Apache Beam Python SDK in your own machine, you can follow the instructions in the [Python Quickstart]({{ site.baseurl }}/get-started/quickstart-py).
+To learn how to install and run the Apache Beam Python SDK on your own computer, follow the instructions in the [Python Quickstart]({{ site.baseurl }}/get-started/quickstart-py).

 ```go
 package main